localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 ## Creating a Cloud Pod

-After deploying the Lambda functions, we can now create a Cloud Pod to share our local infrastructure and instance state with other LocalStack users in your organization.
-To save the state of our LocalStack instance, we will use the `save` command:
+After deploying the Lambda functions, we can create a Cloud Pod to share our local infrastructure and instance state with other LocalStack users in the organization.
+To save the current state of our LocalStack instance, we can use the `save` command:

 {{< command >}}
 $ localstack pod save reproducible-ml